hertzsprung/quo-vadis/slides.md

 Multidimensional advection scheme
 ---------------------------------

-* slide with (continuous) flux form advection equation, and spatial discretisation leaving phi\_F unspecified DONE slide with 12-point stencil (with some TF style cells), and polynomial equation DONE slide showing how we use the mesh geometry to construct a matrix equation (put the polynomial equation at the top)
+DONE slide with (continuous) flux form advection equation, and spatial discretisation leaving phi\_F unspecified DONE slide with 12-point stencil (with some TF style cells), and polynomial equation DONE slide showing how we use the mesh geometry to construct a matrix equation (put the polynomial equation at the top)
 * rotating animation of polynomial surface from gnuplot (pausing for a while after a rotation)

-* slanted cell mesh with stencil for face near the boundary overlayed
-* spacebar-driven animation of column-by-column full-rank matrix construction
+DONE spacebar-driven animation of column-by-column rank-deficient matrix construction

 Thermal advection test
 ----------------------